brianekummer/autohotkey-older/Read Me.md

             - Adobe Source Code Pro - https://github.com/adobe-fonts/source-code-pro  [ I think these letters are too thin ]
             - Cascadia Code - https://windowsloop.com/download-install-cascadia-code-font/
             - Hack - https://sourcefoundry.org/hack/
+- Automating browsers
+    - For interacting with the code search functions, it'd be great to be able to interact with the web page, set focus to specific text boxes, and type text.
+        - When searching for specific code, and the user did not select any text to search for, it'd be great to open the page, select the search box, and enter my default search text ("NOT project:abc NOT project:def")
+        - When searching for a repository, and the user did not select any text to search for, it'd be great to open the page and set focus on the search box
+    - But automating Chrome is difficult:  I cannot find code that works with AHK v2, and what I do find seems like it breaks often.
+It's not worth the work for these features.
+    - Can I automate another browser easier?
+        - Since Edge is just Chromium, it's no easier.
+        - Firefox doesn't seem to have any better options.
+        - IE is easy to automate, but ick, and getting harder in Windows 11
+    - I could build my own GUI in AHK and use a WebView, but that's a lot of work
+    - Selenium is far more work than this feature warrants
+    - Chrome has "fragments" so you can do "https://mysite.com/#section-number-two" which will move to the element with id "section-number-two".
+You cannot use this to set focus on input fields, etc.
+    - Chrome now has "Scroll to text fragment" that will highlight parts of the web page, but that also doesn't apply to input fields